 Several types of intercompany (IC) eliminations must occur to ensure the accuracy of consolidated financial statements, some examples are;

-- Intercompany revenue and expenses: The elimination of the sale of goods or services from one entity to another within the enterprise or group.
+- Intercompany revenue and expenses: The intercompany elimination of the sale of goods or services from one entity to another within the enterprise or group.
 The related revenues, cost of goods sold and profits must all be eliminated.

-- Intercompany debt: The elimination of any loans made from one entity to another within the enterprise or group since they only result in offsetting notes payable and receivable, and offsetting interest expense and interest income.
+- Intercompany debt: The intercompany elimination of any loans made from one entity to another within the enterprise or group since they only result in offsetting notes payable and receivable, and offsetting interest expense and interest income.

-- Intercompany stock ownership: The elimination of the parent company’s ownership interest in its subsidiaries, or ownership across subsidiaries.
+- Intercompany stock ownership: The intercompany elimination of the parent company’s ownership interest in its subsidiaries, or ownership across subsidiaries.

 Intercompany transaction volume can be significant and difficult to identify.
 To ensure all this activity is identified, eliminated and documented correctly for auditors requires a detailed system of controls.
-Managing and eliminating IC activity via Excel spreadsheets and email is not a recommended approach for large global enterprises with a significant number of IC transactions.
+Managing and eliminating intercompany activity via Excel spreadsheets and email is not a recommended approach for large global enterprises with a significant number of IC transactions.

 The preferred approach is to leverage packaged financial consolidation software, which is designed to simplify and automate the tracking and elimination of intercompany transactions.
 These solutions support the creation of specific intercompany accounts and the reporting capabilities that enable accounting staff to match and eliminate IC transactions and balances.
 This also allows accounting staff to identify, research and resolve out-of-balance situations before the consolidated financial results are finalized.